 Turn the ham and continue to carve slices in the same manner.

 Remember to save the ham bone for your soups.
-Especially bean and split-bean soup.
+Especially Lentil Soup and Senate Bean Soup.
 Just remember to watch how you salt or season the leftover dishes you make.
 Ham tends to be salty and can make whatever you're making salty, too.